 Is It a Crime When a Medical Professional Makes Mistakes?

-No. Medical malpractice cases are handled through civil courts.
+Most medical malpractice cases are handled through civil courts.

 In criminal cases, law enforcement and prosecutors file charges dealing with the perpetrator’s actions that usually end with a conviction or acquittal.